Washington State Honors Award

 Rural Education Achievement

-The Washington State Honors Award is a state program (WAC 392-210) that honors the top ten percent of the current year's Washington State high school graduating class.
-It is the responsibility of high school guidance counselors to identify eligible high school seniors for the Washington State Honors Award.
+The Washington State Honors Award is a state program that honors the top 10% of the current year's Washington state high school graduating class.
+It is the responsibility of guidance counselors to identify eligible high school seniors for the award.

 A student is eligible to be identified for a Washington State Honors Award if they meet all of the following criteria:

-- Has completed at least 75 percent of the credits required for graduation.
+- Has completed at least 75% of the credits required for graduation.

 - Is enrolled in at least three academic core subjects in Grade 12.

 - Meets the Grade Point Average (GPA) requirement as outlined by OSPI.